 - Keep the facial on for about 5-10 minutes.

 - Rinse off with cool water.

 Tip: The best time to apply this facial is just prior to your shower in the morning.

-Start applying some of Ayurveda’s kitchen-based wisdom to your face and say good-bye to years of spending exorbitant amounts of money on skincare products.
-Now that I’ve transformed my skincare routine, there’s no looking back.
+Start applying some of ayurveda’s kitchen-based wisdom to your face, and say good-bye to years of spending exorbitant amounts of money on skincare products.
+Now that I have transformed my skincare routine, there is no looking back.

 When I was dieting with the 3 week regime, reviewyu.com/3-week-diet-program-lose-20-pounds-21-days, part of my diet was to drink 2-3 cups of lemon with water daily and no dairy.
 I had a ton of shoulder acne at that time.
 After 3 months of dieting it my skin became noticeably more clear!
 My dermatologist said it was either the dairy or the lemon.
 She said lemons helps eliminate toxins in the body and dairy is known to elevate acne.

 Message me.
 I sell the number one acne skin care line in the U.S. We guarantee results.
 You will be AMAZED!!